Michael-Beukman/NERTransfer/README.md

   - [Caveats and Recommendations](#caveats-and-recommendations)
   - [Model Structure](#model-structure)
   - [Usage](#usage)
-# About
-This is an Honours course project that investigates transfer learning in low-resourced languages, specifically in a named entity recognition (NER) task.
-This repository contains the code, the trained models can be found [here](https://huggingface.co/mbeukman) and the report can be found [here](https://github.com/Michael-Beukman/NERTransfer/blob/main/doc/report.pdf).

 # Code Structure
 We mainly did the following in this project: